“Kindness” has been announced as the new theme for Mental Health Awareness Week in response to the coronavirus outbreak.

-The Foundation has not forgotten the previous Mental Health Awareness Week theme of “Sleep” and will return to it at a later date, because it remains such an important topic.
+The Foundation has not forgotten the previous Mental Health Awareness Week theme of “Sleep” and will return to it later because it remains such an important topic.

-The charity decided to change the theme to make it as relevant as possible to people being affected by coronavirus.
+The charity changed the theme to make it as relevant as possible to people affected by the coronavirus.

 Activities for the Week will be released nearer the time but will include: